Suggester/Documentation/staff/unblock.md

 # Unblock
 ---
 ### Description
-This command is will remove users from the server block list.
+This command will remove users from the server block list.
 ### Required Arguments
 `user` - The user you want to block list.
 ### Usage